 After Munsch realized just how much people loved his stories, he would quit his job at the University to focus on his craft.
 It was around that time that he became a full-fledged Canadian citizen, too!

 Munsch has published over 54 stories, and his books are loved by both children and grown-ups all over the world.
 As a writer, Munsch is never afraid to break new ground, and challenge conventions and stereotypes.
 Take The Paper Bag Princess, for instance, which sees the princess take on the mantle of the brave and smart protagonist, as opposed to a helpless damsel.

 Nearly all of Munsch's works are based on real kids he has met, often on his tours and travels.
 Each book is dedicated to the child or children that inspired it.

 Other stories touch on personal moments from Munsch's own life: The international bestseller Love You Forever, which started out as a song, was originally written after Munsch and his wife had two stillborn babies, in order to help them deal with the grief.

 The success of his books has allowed Munsch to travel all over Canada and the US.
 To this day, he still makes surprise visits to daycares, classrooms and libraries throughout North America, often reading to large audiences of over 3000 kids.
 While travelling, Munsch stays with local families, and they often end up inspiring many of his future books.

 In 1999, Munsch was made a Member of the Order of Canada.

-Munsch is known for his manic storytelling methods, with exaggerated expressions and acted voices.
+Munsch is known for his animated storytelling methods, with exaggerated expressions and acted voices.
 He makes up his stories in front of audiences and refines them through repeated tellings.
-He has said "It takes 200 tellings for a story to get good."
+He has said: "It takes 200 tellings for a story to get good."